 Plenty of other options available

-If you'd prefer to support other causes, you have plenty of opportunities to do that as well.
+If you’d prefer to support other causes, you have plenty of opportunities to do that.

 After major catastrophes, airlines often invite customers to donate miles to organizations providing relief efforts.
-Since the earthquake and tsunami devastated Japan last year, several major airlines have a page devoted to helping with the recovery.
+For example, when an earthquake and tsunami devastated Japan in 2011, several major airlines created a page devoted to helping with the recovery.

 Tips and traps to watch out for

-Also, remember that if you want a tax deduction on charitable contributions, you won't get one by donating miles.
+Also, remember that if you want a tax deduction on charitable contributions, you won’t get one by donating miles.
 Miles donations are not refundable and will register as anonymous to the charities.
-If you prefer to be personally involved, look into donating miles directly to the charities or via donation requests at MileDonor.com.
+If you prefer to be personally involved, consider donating miles directly to the charities or via donation requests at MileDonor.